Quantum speed limit for observables from quantum asymmetry: Speed and quantum asymmetry

 Alternatively, Eq.~\eqref{eq:ourQSL} can also be understood as the maximum speed of harnessing a feature captured by the expectation value of the probing observable $K$ in the state $\varrho(t)$ using any unitary protocol, relative to the worst cost of implementing the unitary.
 This quantum speed is upper bounded by the quantum asymmetry in the state relative to the group of translation unitaries generated by the probing observable $K$.

 It is also interesting to point out that related results have appeared in the literature.
-In particular, Ref. \cite{Marvian2016PRA} derived a quantum speed limit for unitary dynamics in terms of the trace-norm asymmetry $\|[\varrho(t),H]\|_1/2$ relative to the generator of the unitary, $H(t)$.
-A similar result was obtained in Ref. \cite{Mondal2016PLA}, where the asymmetry is quantified by the Wigner-Yanese skew information \cite{Wigner1963PNAS}.
-In our result \eqref{eq:ourQSL} the quantum asymmetry is determined relative to a specific observable $K$, which is \emph{not} the generator of the dynamics.
+In particular, Ref. \cite{Marvian2016PRA} derived a quantum speed limit for unitary dynamics in terms of the trace-norm asymmetry $\|[\varrho(t),H]\|_1/2$ relative to the generator of the unitary, $H$.
+Similar results were obtained in Ref. \cite{Mondal2016PLA}, where the asymmetry is quantified by the Wigner-Yanese skew information \cite{Wigner1963PNAS} and quantum Fisher information \cite{Sekiguchi:2024aa}.
+By contrast, in our result \eqref{eq:ourQSL} the quantum asymmetry is determined relative to a specific observable $K$, which is \emph{not} the generator of and thus decoupled from the dynamics.
 In the following, we will see that our formulation of the quantum speed limit is, thus, particularly useful in quantum thermodynamic considerations.